burningwave/tools/README.md

 **Burningwave Tools** is a set of components based on Burningwave Core library that have high-level functionality such as a dependencies extractor and a Java old versions to Java 13 application converter

 # Dependencies extractors
 By this functionality only the classes and resources strictly used by an application will extracted and stored in a specified path.
-At the end of the execution of the task, a script will be created in the destination path to run the application using the extracted classes. **The dependency extractors can also be used to adapt applications written with Java 8 to Java 9 and later**
+At the end of the execution of the task, a script will be created in the destination path to run the application using the extracted classes. **The dependency extractors can also be used to adapt applications written with Java 8 to Java 9 and later**.

 The classes that deal the dependencies extraction
 1. **org.burningwave.tools.dependencies.Capturer**